arya-a18/wireless-charging-reco-system/README.md

 This web application visualizes solar energy potential across a region to help government agencies, corporates, and planners identify the most suitable locations for solar power installations.
 By simulating solar intensity readings, the application provides a heatmap of solar potential and automatically highlights the top locations for solar plant deployment.

-The project is designed as a fully software-based solution that can be easily adapted to real-world solar sensor data in the future.
-It demonstrates the concept of data-driven solar site selection in a visually intuitive manner, making it ideal for hackathons, presentations, and feasibility studies.

 Key Features